-Vacuum electronics potentially offers unique advantages over semiconductor electronics in speed, power and resistance to damage by extreme environments such as radiation and high temperature.
-Reducing the critical dimensions and fabrication using modern IC manufacturing techniques can bring vacuum electronics into the nanoscale era.
-These advantages, however, have not yet been realized, and much remains to be understood to enable more efficient operation at component level and integration into circuits.
-The device performance (e.g., drive current vs. voltage) is governed by the following fundamental processes: emission from the cathode; transport in a nanovacuum channel; collection by the anode.
+Vacuum electronics potentially offers unique advantages over semiconductor electronics in speed, power and resistance to damage by extreme environments such as radiation and high temperature [1-4].
+Reducing the critical dimensions and fabrication using modern IC manufacturing techniques including extreme UV (EUV) lithography can bring vacuum electronics into the sub-10 nm nanoscale era.
+These advantages, however, have not yet been realized, and much remains to be understood to enable more efficient operation at the component level and integration into circuits.
+The device performance (e.g. drive current vs. voltage) is governed by the following fundamental processes: emission from the cathode; transport in a nano-vacuum channel; and collection by the anode.

-Preliminary efforts [1] in this area have produced nanoscale vacuum channel transistors with a source-to-drain distance of less than 50 nm and a surround gate as shown in Figure 1.
-The device operated under a drain voltage of 2 V and a gate bias below 5 V, providing a drive current of 3 $\mu$ A. Entirely silicon processing steps were followed on an 8" wafer.
-Since the mean free path at atmospheric pressure was slightly larger than the channel dimension, no vacuum was used.
+Preliminary efforts [1] in this area have produced nanoscale vacuum channel transistors with a source-to-drain distance of less than 50 nm and a surround gate, as shown in Figure 1.
+The device operated under a drain voltage of 2 V and a gate bias below 5 V, providing a drive current of 3 μ A. Entirely silicon-processing steps were followed on a 200 mm wafer.
+Since the mean free path at atmospheric pressure is tens of micrometers, which is a few orders of magnitude larger than the channel dimension, no vacuum was used.
 The device performance was found to be robust against high temperature and ionizing radiation.
+A similar effort [2] on 150 mm SiC wafers, but for a vertical structure with the source at the bottom and drain at the top, proved equally successful.
+The surround gate in both cases provided excellent electrostatic control.
+These early demonstrations of wafer-scale fabrication appear to be promising for the future of miniaturizing vacuum devices into the nanoscale.